Self-discovery

 A "journey of self-discovery" refers to a travel, pilgrimage, or series of events whereby a person attempts to determine how they feel, personally, about spiritual issues or priorities, rather than following the opinions of family, friends, neighborhood or peer pressure.
 The topic of self-discovery has been associated with Zen.

 A related term is "finding oneself".
 There are different stages of finding oneself.
 Cultures from around the world have developed an array of modalities in the journey to discover oneself.
 In modern times practitioners and scientists have come together to create a map that brings clarity to the process of self-discovery.
 This is referred to as the levels of consciousness.

 A journey of self-discovery is a popular theme in literature.
 It is sometimes used to drive the plot of a novel, play or film.

 Fiction

 A journey of self-discovery is a popular theme in fiction.
-Some films use similar phrases, such as in the film Petals: Journey Into Self Discovery (2008).
-The drama films Eat Pray Love (2010) and Life of Pi (2012) are also associated with the idea of a journey of self-discovery.
+Drama films like Eat Pray Love (2010) and Life of Pi (2012) are examples of films associated with the idea of a journey of self-discovery.